socmov/uxdxconf/_posts/2018-06-01-Agile-Transformation.md

 UXDX Conferences are run to help teams accelerate product success.
 We believe that this is done by incorporating UX into the product lifecycle and breaking down the siloes within teams.
 UXDX provides a platform for teams to take the lessons which have been learned the hard way at other organisations to speed up your delivery.

 - Learn more about  [UXDX](http://www.uxdxconf.com/)
-- Early bird tickets ending for the  [UXDX Global Gathering](http://www.uxdxconf.com/).
+- Tickets on sale for [UXDX Dublin](http://www.uxdxconf.com/), October 2018.